jonahsaidian/farsitotext/README.md

 # Farsi Audio Transcriber

-A simple tool to transcribe Farsi (Persian) audio to text using OpenAI's API.
+A Streamlit app that transcribes Farsi (Persian) audio to text using OpenAI's API.
+Large files are processed reliably by chunking audio into segments.

 ## Project Structure